wmo-im/wis2box-training/documentation/docs/index.en.md

 All wis2box bugs, enhancements and issues can be reported on [GitHub](https://github.com/wmo-im/wis2box/issues).

-For additional support of questions, please contact wis@wmo.int.
+For additional support of questions, please contact wis2-support@wmo.int.

 As always, wis2box core documentation can always be found at [https://docs.wis2box.wis.wmo.int](https://docs.wis2box.wis.wmo.int).